treolabs/treopim/docs/en/faq/product-marketing.md

-## Can you create sub-catalogs?

-Yes, it is possible to create sub-catalogs.
-If you assign a branch of a category tree to such a catalog, the catalog becomes the sub-catalog of the catalog to which the entire category tree is assigned.

 ## How many channels can you manage?

 You can manage as many channels as you want in TreoPIM.
 The information for a channel can be transmitted in different ways: